-The Institute’s academic programmes, including its post-doctoral Licence programme and the various fellowships offered, are described in detail in the Academics section of this site.
+The Institute’s academic programmes are described in detail in the Academics section of this site.
 Please refer all enquiries regarding admission, requirements, academic meetings (including the Interdisciplinary Research Seminar), and issues of policy to the Registrar.

 OFFICES AND FACILITIES

-As far as possible, visiting scholars are assigned offices in the Institute building or in the Library for the duration of the academic term.
+As far as possible, Mellon Fellows and Visitors are assigned offices in the Institute building or in the Library for the duration of the academic term.
 Please refer all questions regarding offices and facilities to the Treasurer.
 Offices are sparely furnished, but are not equipped with computers.
 High-speed internet access, however, is available (see below).
 Telephone service is provided by the University of St Michael’s College.

-Over the academic term, the Institute hosts a variety of endowed and guest lectures and other meetings of interest to research fellows.
+Over the academic term, the Institute hosts a variety of endowed and guest lectures and other meetings of interest to the entire PIMS community.
 The Centre for Medieval Studies in the University of Toronto also regularly hosts events of interest.
-In the autumn and spring, the Institute holds its open meetings of Council, when all visiting fellows and their guests are encouraged to attend, and each spring brings a distinguished medievalist to deliver the Gilson Lecture.
+In the autumn and spring, the Institute holds its open meetings of Council, which Mellon Fellows, Visitors, and their guests are encouraged to attend, and each spring brings a distinguished medievalist to deliver the Gilson Lecture.
 For a comprehensive and up-to-date listing of events, please consult the Calendar.

 The Institute library is housed on the fourth floor of the John M. Kelly Library at St Michael’s College.
 Its collections of printed books, manuscripts, and microfilms is non-circulating; admittance is by pass only.
 For additional information about hours, access, and a guide to the collections, see the Library section on this site.